witnet/witnet-polkadot/pallet-witnet-oracle/README.md

 # pallet-witnet-oracle

-A substrate pallet that enables sending data requests to the Witnet oracle from any Polkadot parachain, as well as getting the results of the requests relayed back.
+A (rather centralized for now) substrate pallet that enables sending data requests to the Witnet oracle from any Polkadot or Kusama parachain, as well as getting the results of the requests relayed back.

 ##  Usage